Table of Contents

 In addition to affecting us physiologically, alcohol produces a number of emotional effects as well.
-In fact, it is often the emotional changes that alcohol brings that motivates people to drink.
-Put simply, when people learn to use alcohol to help them fix a short-term emotional problem, they put themselves in danger of a much more serious long term problem – addiction.
+In fact, it is often the emotional changes that alcohol brings that motivate people to drink.
+Put simply, when people learn to use alcohol to help them fix a short-term emotional problem, they put themselves in danger of a much more serious long-term problem – addiction.

 How We Use Alcohol to Manage Emotions

 People tend to use alcohol either to instill happy feelings, soothe painful feelings, or produce relaxing feelings.
 It can help us express our emotions more strongly or mask those that we don’t want to show.

 When people are happy, they reach for alcohol to celebrate and elevate their happiness.
 In social situations, alcohol can boost confidence and self-esteem, helping people bond and enjoy a good time.
 Alcohol may help someone shy to have a more comfortable time because it lowers inhibitions and allows them to have more fun.

 When people are hurting, they use alcohol to cope and deal with their sadness, pain, shame, or loneliness.
 It can be used to overcome grief, fear, jealousy, or hopelessness.
 Alcohol can temporarily distract people from the situation.
 It can make things seem better, if only temporarily than they actually are.

 When people are stressed, they find alcohol as a go-to source for self-medication.
 It can help a person calm down, lower their level of concern, and relax.
 In such cases, alcohol acts as an emotional numbing agent.
 It allows people to avoid their emotions instead of heightening them.